cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_prepare_data.md

 In order of preference:

 - Machine-Readable Tables ([MRT][aas-mrt] / FORTRAN format)
+	- Not available through the [VizieR submit interface][vizier-submit-login]
 - TSV, CSV: TSV (tab-separated values) or CSV (comma-separated values) files containing a first line with column description is accepted
 	-  Comments (line beginning by #) are not accepted
 - ASCII aligned files